1. How far away can I live?

 6. What if my dog can't have pups?

-We health test all of our dogs to insure they do not carry for inherited diseases that will negatively impact their lives.
+We health test all of our dogs to insure they do not carry for inherited diseases that could be passed on .
+We test to the very highest standards in our industry.
 Dogs that are placed in our guardian program are what we consider to be the "pick of the litter".
 Even after testing, there are pups that we decide to not keep for our program.
 If this is the case with your pup, he/she will be spayed/neutered at Lucky Country's expense and ownership will be signed over to you.
 At this time, the dog will be your family pet.
+The Lucky Country Health Warranty will be extended to you as a pet family.

 Males are not away from your home as long as a female, however, they are in the guardian program for a longer period.
 A boy will possibly have an overnight with us on occasion.